meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Holism perspectives to apply

--   Claiming that a diet would have fit into our Environment of Evolutionary Adaptedness (EEA) is isometric to claiming that it&rsquo;s healthy &#x2013; that is to say, they are the same claim.
+-   Claiming that a diet would have fit into our Environment of Evolutionary Adaptedness (EEA) is isometric to claiming that it&rsquo;s healthy &#x2013; that is to say, they are the same claim written with different synonyms.
     -   Can this be disagreed with?
 It guides much of my thinking.
-    -   In the above, the scope of &ldquo;diet&rdquo; is longer than a few weeks.
-In the short term, certainly something can be not-healthy for an individual because they&rsquo;re sick e.g.
+    -   In the above claim, the scope of &ldquo;diet&rdquo; is longer than a few weeks.
+It speaks of the general trend of a person&rsquo;s diet.
+In the short term, something that normally fits in can be not-healthy (causing a reduction of lifespan) for an individual e.g. because they&rsquo;re sick and shouldn&rsquo;t be eating at all, or because they&rsquo;ve already eaten three days&rsquo; worth of calories that day.
     -   But pet cats live longer than wild cats
         -   Good observation!
 Do they actually age slower or just get killed less, impacting the average?
 How does the body of a 15-year old wild cat compared to a 15-year old pet cat?
         -   If wild life (life in EEA) has a negative effect on health, it seems to me unlikely to be due to diet, but rather stress/starvation/disease/cold.